Kia EV6 new car review

 Background

 Prior to the 2021 arrival of this EV6, Korean maker Kia's offerings had been worthy, sensible, good value and, whisper it, rather dull.
 But that changed with this car's introduction.
 The idea here was to reinterpret full-electric technology for the affordable part of the mid-sized market in a sporty, desirable fashion.
-As with rivals like the Polestar 2 or Tesla Model 3.
+And create a really appealing Korean alternative to established style-conscious segment choices like the Polestar 2 or Tesla Model 3.

 + More